moriaarama/DNA-storage-project/README.md

 5. Luby, M. (2002).
 "LT codes." *The 43rd Annual IEEE Symposium on Foundations of Computer Science*, 271-280.

 ## License

 This project is for educational purposes, demonstrating the principles of DNA storage and fountain coding algorithms.

+This project is for educational purposes, demonstrating the principles of DNA storage and fountain coding algorithms.